 |Copyright © Nucleus Medical Media, Inc.|

-This condition usually does not cause any symptoms.
-If symptoms do occur, they may include:
+GDM often does not cause any symptoms.
+Those who do may have:

 - Increased urination

 GDM testing is done as part of routine prenatal screening at 24 to 28 weeks of pregnancy.
 It may be done earlier for women who are at high risk.

 A woman does not need to fast before the glucose screening test.
 A special glucose drink will be given.
 One hour later, blood glucose levels will be tested to look for changes.

 Women who have a high blood glucose screening test may need to have a 3-hour glucose tolerance test.
 She will not be able to eat or drink for 8 to 14 hours before the test.
 Blood will be drawn before the test.
 A special glucose drink will be given.
 Blood will be drawn every hour for three more hours to look for changes.

 The goal of treatment is to return blood glucose levels to normal.
 This will help keep the mother and the baby healthy.

 A blood glucose monitor will be used to check the levels throughout the day.
 The level will help plan meals, activities, and medicine.
 A woman's urine may also need to be tested for ketones.
 These are made when the body breaks down fat instead of carbohydrates for energy.
 Large amounts of ketones can lead to a problem called ketoacidosis.
 It can harm the woman and the growing baby.